Interview with Link Building Book Author Paddy Moogan

 I once attended some training at Distilled that sought to teach us about decision trees and how a series of good questions could lead you to the right answer.

-This has always stuck with me, particularly with link building where it can be quite easy to spend lots of time on it and not get much in return.
+This has always stuck with me, particularly with link building strategies where it can be quite easy to spend lots of time on it and not get much in return.
 Asking hard questions of yourself and the client can at least mitigate some of this risk and help make you more likely to succeed.

 I would like to thank Paddy again for sharing the book with me and taking the time to provide some additional insight for you.